-1.2.4 The Trustee believes that, over the long-term, returns on risk-free assets (e.g. UK gilts) will be lower than those on return-seeking assets, including non-government debt, publicly traded equities, property and investment in alternative strategies and private market assets.
-The Trustee, with the support of its Investment Committee and USSIM, monitors changes to expected asset class and Reference Portfolio returns.
-The Trustee's Reference Portfolio is described at paragraphs 2.2.2 to 2.2.4, below.
+1.2.4 The Trustee believes that, as the investment horizon lengthens, the probability increases that returns on assets at the lower end of the risk spectrum such as UK gilts or cash will be lower than those on assets at the higher end of the risk spectrum such as non-government debt, publicly traded equities, property, other private market assets and investment in alternative strategies.
+The Trustee, with the support of its Investment Committee and USSIM, monitors changes to expected returns across asset classes and at the overall portfolio level.